 We are a purchaser of commodities and components manufactured from commodities including steel, aluminum, copper and others.
 As a result, we are exposed to fluctuating market prices for those commodities.
 While such materials are typically available from numerous suppliers, commodity raw materials are subject to price fluctuations.
-We generally buy these commodities and components based upon market prices that are established with the supplier as part of the purchase process.
+We generally buy these commodities and components based on market prices that are established with the supplier as part of the purchase process.
 Depending on the supplier, these market prices may reset on a periodic basis based on negotiated lags and calculations.
 To the extent that commodity prices increase and we do not have firm pricing from our suppliers, or our suppliers are not able to honor such prices, we may experience a decline in our gross margins to the extent we are not able to increase selling prices of our products or obtain manufacturing efficiencies or supply chain savings to offset increases in commodity costs.

-In 2021, we have seen a significant increase in commodity costs.
-We have implemented multiple price increases throughout 2021 to help mitigate the impact of these rising commodity costs.
-However, the full impact of these price increases will not be realized until 2022 as the higher pricing works through backlog.
+In 2021 and 2022, we experienced an increase in commodity and component costs resulting from supply chain challenges and the overall inflationary environment.
+We implemented multiple price increases to help mitigate the impact of these rising commodity costs, and the realization of these price increases in 2022 helped to partially offset the higher commodity costs.

 Periodically, we engage in certain commodity risk management activities to mitigate the impact of potential price fluctuations on our financial results.
 These derivatives typically have maturities of less than eighteen months.
-As of December 31, 2021, we had no commodity forward contracts outstanding.
+As of December 31, 2022, we had no commodity contracts outstanding.